abielzulio/upvest/README.md

 ## Description

-Online investing platform with ML-based micro-investment tracker
+Online investing platform with ML-based micro-investment tracker.
+UpVest let users can make its initial investment, then UpVest will manage their funds, with integrated system to RHB bank account.
+UpVest has three unique selling points, namely automated risk profiling feature to personalize stock recommendation for user, goal-based investment to trigger more fun investment activity, and real-time stock performance updates to provide daily advice.

 ## Preview